Naman1997/Stripe-Micronaut/README.md

 # Initial Configuration
 1. Create a mysql database named 'work' and create 2 tables named charge and refund whose structure is defined in a file named setup.sql.

 2. Security implemented with JWT is initially disabled for this project.
-You can eanble it by uncommenting the secure section in the application.yml file.
+You can enable it by uncommenting the secure section in the application.yml file.

 3. You also need to edit the 'secret.json' file that contains the following:
   - Your Stripe key under 'StripeKey'
   - Your mysql username and password under 'username' and 'password'
   - Your JWT(Works only if you follow step 2) login id and password under 'loginuser' and 'loginpass'

+4. Start the [zookeeper](https://kafka.apache.org/quickstart) and the [server](https://kafka.apache.org/quickstart) for using the POST method(submit button) that uses kafka.

 # Frontend
 The server hosts a HTML file that is responsible for getting the data from the user, generating a token and sending the token and other data in the request body to the backend.